Nemandza82/Symd/README.md

 C++ header only template library designed to make it easier to write high-performance (vector, multi-threaded), image and data processing code on modern machines.
 It automatically generates vector (SIMD, SSE, AVX, NEON) code.

 # Usage
+Symd is a header-only library.
+To use Symd, you do not need to use our projects from this repo.
+They are only for testing purposes.
+To use Symd in your project you need to:

- * Just copy LibSymd/include folder to your project
+ * Copy LibSymd/include folder to your project
  * Include symd.h
  * And you are ready to go